 That’s why Google developed a broad set of ranking factors, resulting in an algorithm that considers user experience to assign a score to each page based on authority, quality, and usability.
-The higher the score, the higher its position in the search results.
+The higher the score, the higher its position in SERPs.

-What is E-A-T and Why Does It Matter?
+What Is E-E-A-T and Why Does It Matter?

-E-A-T stands for Expertise, Authority, and Trustworthiness, and it’s Google’s way of defining high-quality content.
+E-E-A-T stands for Experience, Expertise, Authority, and Trustworthiness, and it’s Google’s way of defining high-quality content.

-To better understand E-A-T, let’s break it down into its separate elements, using the example of a medical website that offers advice on arthritis treatment.
+To better understand E-E-A-T, let’s break it down into its separate elements, using the example of a medical website that offers advice on arthritis treatment.